Configure your Data Set

 - Filter: Use the calculation editor to filter values or starting in version 2023.1, you can also use the Relative Date Filter dialog to quickly specify date ranges for any date or date & time fields.

-Rename Field: In the Field Name field, double-click or Ctrl-click (MacOS) on the field name and enter a new field name.
+- Rename Field: In the Field Name field, double-click or Ctrl-click (MacOS) on the field name and enter a new field name.

-Change Data Type: Click on the data type for the field and select a new data type from the menu.
+- Change Data Type: Click the data type for the field and select a new data type from the menu.
 This option is currently supported for Microsoft Excel, text and PDF files, Box, Dropbox, Google Drive, and OneDrive data sources.
 All other data sources can be changed in a clean step.

 Select fields to include in the flow